Last updated: Tuesday, April 29, 5:50 p.m., EDT

 Chris Wilson: all other questions

 Jeff Pilgrim, Director of Secondary School Counseling, continues to be ready and willing to support our students and their secondary school decision process.
-We hope to still host a meeting about the secondary school process on May 1 for parents as well as the secondary school admission officers luncheon and visit for students on May 7.
+If you have any questions about this, please contact Mr. Pilgrim directly.

 At this point we are still planning for the summer program offerings, which include Junior Camp, Adventure Camp, a Counselor in Training Program, and Digging Into Nature at Pine Hill, to all occur as scheduled.